sanaazmeh/myphotography/README.md

 A lightweight theme for your photography posts.
 Displaying blog as your portfolio in masonry style ( Pinterest style ).
 You can add social media links to the menu, set link colors, and set 404 image.
 It is compatible with blocks and page builders (like: Beaver Builder and Elementor).
 Developed using Bootstrap 5 CSS framework.

-== Installation ==

-1. In your admin panel, go to Appearance > Themes and click the Add New button.
-2. Click Upload Theme and Choose File, then select the theme's .zip file.
-Click Install Now.
-3. Click Activate to use your new theme right away.

 == Frequently Asked Questions ==